shadow81627/daim/content/blog/choose-the-best-front-end-framework.md

 ### React

-Facebook and Instagram develope and support React.
+Facebook and Instagram develop and support React.
 It's used for browser-based web-apps and mobile apps.
 The aim of the framework is to provide high speed, simplicity, and operability of the apps on web and mobile platforms.

 React is not a full-fledged framework, but a function library.
 To use it as a framework, you need to add other third-party libraries.
 The strength of React comes from it's speed, small bundle size, cross-platform format, and big community.